-The data suggests that restricting teenage driving at 10 p.m. or earlier would save lives, according to Ruth Shults, lead author of the study.
+The data suggest that restricting teenage driving at 10 p.m. or earlier would save lives, according to Ruth Shults, lead author of the study.

 However, Kansas, North Carolina and New York are the only states that restrict nighttime driving at 9 p.m.
 Twenty-six states restrict teenage driving before midnight, while 23 states restrict teenage driving after midnight.